J-Eisen/MyWeatherApp---Weatherbuddy-2.0/README.md

   - allowing users to choose which calendars they use for their location
 - raw weather information
   - add ability to see *why* certain articles of clothing are suggested
+  - allow user to prefer hot or cold outfits, giving the buddy an appropriate bias
 - improve user interface
   - add animation to the Buddies
   - add multiple Buddies